 Joseph Marcella, a Parsons student who graduated in 1970, helped plan Parsons' participation in the very first Earth Day.
 Parsons had just joined The New School earlier that year.
 Included in Marcella's collection of student work is documentation on Earth Day planning activities as well as designs by Marcella demonstrating a concern for the environment.

 John Everett was president of The New School from 1965-1982.
 His papers include material on student protests and the anti-Vietnam War movement, including records about the student occupation oof 1970.
 The records of his presidency also include files on various campus protests and activism groups.
-There is currently no collection guide available for the records, but researchers are welcome to consult unrestricted files in this collection.

 Locally published periodicals are a great resource for researching activism here on campus as well as activism that New School students, faculty and staff may have participated in off-campus.
 All of the periodicals listed below are available in the New School Archives by appointment.
 Titles in red have been scanned and are available online through our Digital Collections site.
 Unfortunately, we are missing many issues of student publications, so we do not have complete runs of all the titles below.